anavarro9731/soap/src/readme.md

 - Azure SDK releases found [here](https://azure.github.io/azure-sdk/releases/latest/dotnet.html)
 - When using Jetbrains Rider [@2020.2] after upgrading a nuget package which is both directly and implicitly installed in projects. (e.g. Datastore) You need to invalidate caches/restart for it to properly display the implicit imports
 - Changing the .env variables requires restarting parcel
+- We are stuck using the -no-source-maps flag in parcel v1 because auth0 library wont work otherwise, parcel team not fixing the issue before v2, at present parcel v2 still buggy and doesn't work for us.
+1. won't cancel properly, random errors

 # BackLog
 MUST